LordSaac/FastEasyForm/README.md

 <p align="center"><img src="https://github.com/LordSaac/FastEasyForm/blob/master/background_easy_form.png"></p>

-Fast & Easy Form: is a builder forms for your Android project, with this library you will can build forms more fast and easy, using a clear structure for implement in your proyect.
+Fast & Easy Form: is a builder forms for your Android project, with this library you will can build forms more fast and easy, using a clear structure for implement in your project.
 This solution offer a different tools like: validations, get data, update data and events listeners.

 <p align="center">